 Special PHP Data Types

-There are two special data types in PHP such as Null and Resource.
-Let’s see each one with an example
+There are two special data types in PHP: Null and Resource.
+Let’s explore each one with an example.

 PHP Resource Data Type

-The PHP resource is referring to all external accesses which are all external resources that have information or data needed to be manipulated through the main source code, such as database connections, files, documents, streams, or sockets.
+The PHP ‘resource’ type pertains to external accesses, representing various external resources containing information or data that requires manipulation within the main source code.
+Examples of such resources include database connections, files, documents, streams, and sockets.

 <?php